neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab_6_Aura_Agents_API/README.md

 ## Next Steps

-Continue to [Lab 8 - GraphRAG with Neo4j](../Lab_8_GraphRAG) to learn how to build GraphRAG pipelines using the neo4j-graphrag library with Amazon Titan embeddings.
+Continue to [Lab 7 - Neo4j MCP Agent](../Lab_7_Neo4j_MCP_Agent) to build an AI agent that queries your Neo4j knowledge graph using the Model Context Protocol.

 ## Resources